pkuliyi2015/sd-webui-stablesr/README.md

     - Pure Noise refers to starting from a fully random noise tensor instead of your image. **This is the default behavior in the StableSR paper.**
     - When enabling it, the script ignores your denoising strength and gives you much more detailed images, but also changes the color & sharpness significantly
     - When disabling it, the script starts by adding some noise to your image.
 The result will be not fully detailed, even if you set denoising strength = 1 (but maybe aesthetically good).
 See [Comparison](https://imgsli.com/MTgwMTMx).
+    - If you disable Pure Noise, we recommend denoising strength=1

 ### 6. Important Notice